by Anil Prasad

 There's a hidden pattern in the album artwork.
 Is that a visual metaphor listeners should apply to the music too?

-Possibly. [laughs] There's nothing too deep at work.
+Possibly.
+There's nothing too deep at work.
 The idea is that it's subliminal.
 There's a shape that's kind of hard to see at first.
 And if you look closer, you see it.

 On Nagual Site, I had a lot of support track-by-track from different people.
 It’s very much a collaboration and a collective effort.
 It included different people like Bill Buchen, who’s a percussionist and Gulam Mohamed Khan, who is a harmonium player.
 They constituted a great deal of the emotion and feeling of the music, and they contributed pieces too.
 "X-Zibit-I" was very much a feature for Zakir Hussain who is obviously a master tabla player.
 Fortunately, for the rest of the world, he has a sense of humor and doesn’t mind playing with the beat.
 So, he did that.
 It’s phenomenal work in terms of time playing.
 The idea was to create textural chord patterns that weave in and out.
 They were manipulated by Graham Haynes who worked with Craig Harris who’s a trombone player.
-I guess I gave the direction, but the actual note configuration and arrangement comes from Graham Haynes.
+I gave the direction, but the actual note configuration and arrangement comes from Graham Haynes.

 Zakir is a master drummer.
 There's no-one better in the world playing rhythm on any instrument and he's quite willing to sit down and play with a click track or tape loop and laugh about it.
 It’s very inspiring.
 He could afford to have an attitude where that means nothing to him because he's above it like people lesser than him musically who have an attitude.
 He's quite open minded and willing to try anything in a recording situation and have fun with the whole idea.

-Zakir told me that you often record musicians without telling them what project their playing will appear on.
+Hussain told me that you often record musicians without telling them what project their playing will appear on.

 Exactly.
 I think with Zakir it's almost always the case.
 He almost always doesn’t know what it’s for.
-We just say "Zakir, here’s three tracks we’re working on this day.
+We just say "Zakir, here are three tracks we’re working on this day.
 We do the business, you play the tabla and we see what comes out next time."
 I’m in the middle of a project solely featuring him called Tabla Beat Science which we recorded about six months ago.
 It started when we were on Island and then the whole Polygram thing changed, so now that project has moved to Palm Pictures, which is Chris Blackwell's new company.
 Talvin Singh is interested in helping manipulate some of the music.
 We’re in the process of making the transition from where we were to where we will be.

 Oh, it's happening right now.
 But again, it's Zakir recording a lot of stuff and not knowing exactly what it will be. [laughs] At the moment there's some phenomenal tabla playing that we have to figure out how to construct and put into place.
 Once it's done, we'll go back to him and see if he agrees.
 Sultan Khan already played on some things and Talvin will work on some things and we'll try to make it a feature for Zakir's playing—a phenomenal presentation of modern tabla playing.